 Safety and operational efficiency were driving factors when designing the 183 South Expressway and general purpose lanes.
-An expressway must have a finite number of underpasses or overpasses for cross streets; our design engineers cannot propose a crossing at each adjacent street.
-Limiting signalized cross streets also optimizes the throughput for both tolled and non-tolled travel by getting people to their destination faster since they don't have to wait at a light.
+An expressway must have a finite number of underpasses or overpasses for cross streets in order to function as such.
+Therefore, our design engineers could not propose a crossing at each adjacent street.
+Limiting signalized cross streets also optimizes the throughput for tolled and non-tolled travel by getting people to their destination faster since they don't have to wait at a light.

 Various criteria detailed below were used to prioritize which cross streets remain and which ones will be eliminated.
 As approved by TxDOT through the environmental study process, five existing signalized cross streets were identified for elimination and are being removed:

 - Technicenter Drive

 - Vargas Road

 As 183 South was developed, traffic engineers identified the major cross streets with the greatest current and projected traffic volumes.
 Priority was placed on maintaining those crossings.
 As designed, cross street intersections and turnarounds will be spaced roughly every mile.
 This spacing improves mobility and enhances safety by reducing the number of signalized intersections on the general purpose lanes.
 It also allows for entrance and exit ramps to be located further away from cross streets, allowing them to function more efficiently.

 Based on feedback from residents, and in order to improve mobility, a number of turnarounds or Texas U-turns will be added to facilitate connectivity and the movement of local traffic.
 The Texas U-turns will be located at Loyola Lane, Martin Luther King Boulevard, near Harold Court, and at Montopolis Drive.
 These non-signalized Texas U-turns will, in most cases, allow drivers to reach the other side of the new expressway at least as fast as they do today, and im many cases, even faster.